 2. Istanbul, Turkey

 Istanbul is one of the largest cities in the world with a population of around 15.5 million.
-Istanbul is a metropolis with a huge cultural heritage and a wealth of attractions.
-Nevertheless, it is not a high-priced tourist destination.
 Although Istanbul is located on the border of two continents, Europe and Asia, most people think of it as a European city.

-The main sights of Istanbul are the Hagia Sofia, the Blue Mosque, the Topkapi Palace, the Grand Bazaar, the Galata Tower, the Dolmabahce Palace, the Kiz Kulesi and the Ortaköy Mosque.
+The main highlights of Istanbul are the Hagia Sofia, the Blue Mosque, the Topkapi Palace, the Grand Bazaar, the Galata Tower, the Dolmabahce Palace, the Kiz Kulesi and the Ortaköy Mosque.
 In addition, there are countless other attractions for tourists.

 Istanbul is the perfect destination in spring or autumn for those who love the vibrant city life, want to try the famous Turkish gastronomy and love historical monuments.
 Turkish cuisine is very popular and offers delicious dishes, such as kebap, köfte and baklava.
 Perhaps the most impressive is the Turkish breakfast, which makes you feel like a king as the table is filled with local delicacies.
-And you can enjoy Turkish food while admiring the breathtaking panoramas of Istanbul, whether it’s the view of the Bosphorus or the Golden Horn Bay.
-Istanbul is an urban destination that has a lot to offer for tourists, so don’t miss it.
+In Istanbul, you can enjoy delicious food while admiring the breathtaking panoramas of the city, whether it’s the view of the Bosphorus or the Golden Horn Bay.

 Click here to read our article about Istanbul, where we write in detail about Istanbul and its attractions.

-4. Sofia, Bulgaria
+3. Sofia, Bulgaria

-Sofia is Bulgaria’s capital and largest city with a population of 1.4 million.
+Sofia is Bulgaria’s capital and largest city, with a population of 1.4 million.
 A perfect destination for exploring the Balkans or visiting on an Eastern European road trip.

 Sofia is less popular among tourists than other European cities, which is perhaps the reason why it is so easy to organize a low-budget trip.